 I was running this on my wargaming site, and while it’s not taking in 10,000 people a day (I wish!), it’s still a well trafficked site.
 During my test run of SmartyAds I had 1 impression I sold.
 Thousands of impressions during that time and I sold 1 impression.

 I did like how it’s set up and the interface though.
-It’s a good looking site, and maybe when I’m getting more significant traffic I can try it again.
+It’s a good looking site.

 This one is only applicable to WordPress sites.
 The setup and concept of WordAds is simple.
 They pay based on impressions, not clicks.
 Getting paid by impressions tends to be ideal in a niche like this where the readers don’t often click on ads.